arnfred/Lark/README.md

 to actual code I'd like to see working.

 ### Long pause
-For a while I mostly put these kind of lists in the commit message
+For a while I mostly put these lark of lists in the commit message

 ### 2020-04-15